 Table 2.7 provides for all other departmental transfers to entities (by entity).
 This information has become necessary due to numerous requests as a result of the political sensitivity surrounding such transfers and is supported by ongoing budget reforms.
 Transfers to Non-Government Organisations (NGOs), Community Based Organisations, etc. in (where disaggregation makes sense) particular for the provincial departments of Social Development proves to be examples of such transfers.
 Departments are required to provide detail on the transfers to other entities by the type of service in Table 2.7.

-A detailed breakdown of transfers to each entity is required per sub-programme in Table B.7 (a) in the Annexure to Estimates of Provincial Revenue and Expenditure.
+A detailed breakdown of transfers to each entity is required per sub-programme in Table B.7 (a) in the Annexure to the EPRE.